 Advantages for marketer and company

 For companies and marketers, embracing mind, heart and spirit as a trend offers clear advantages.
-Marketers who deepen their knowledge of the trend and work on their own effectiveness, will achieve more and enjoy their work more.
-Management will more clearly see the added value these marketers have.
+Marketers who deepen their knowledge of the trend and work on their own effectiveness will achieve more and enjoy their work more.
+Management will more clearly see the added value these marketers provide.

 In short, the abovementioned negative vicious circle will change into a positive spiral.
 Because he who succeeds in truly listening to others and acting upon that, builds effective relations with colleagues and customers.
-Clients who feel heard, will be receptive to your brand and see that you are authentic.
-Something which is all too often lacking.
+Clients who feel heard will be receptive to your brand and see that you are authentic, which is something which is all too often lacking.
 Just think of the financial consumer who, after the 2008 crisis, is still very mistrusting of financial institutions.